nicklockwood/StandardPaths/README.md

 These behaviours will work with any file, not just images or nibs, so it can be useful if you want to load device-specific versions of nib files, 3D models or shaders for OpenGL applications without writing a lot of branching code.
 Unlike the other NSFileManager extension methods, this method will return nil if the file does not exist.
 This method makes multiple filesystem calls, so may be relatively slow the first time it is called for each path, however it caches the result for a given input so the next time it will be faster.
 See the Image file suffixes section below for more information.

+The `ofType:` form of the method takes an optional file extension to use if the file does not already have an extension.
+Unlike the built-in `[[NSBundle mainBundle] pathForResource:ofType:]` method, the extension will be ignored if the file already has a type.

 NSString extension methods
 -----------------------------

 StandardPaths extends NSString with some additional methods for manipulating file paths by adding, deleting and retrieving the standard and pseudo-standard path extensions used for Retina-resolution images and device-specific resources.
 See the Image file suffixes section below for more information.

+    - (NSString *)stringByReplacingPathExtensionWithExtension:(NSString *)extension;

+This method replaces a string path extension with the specified value.

+    - (BOOL)hasPathExtension;

+This method returns YES if the string has a path extension.

     - (NSString *)stringByAppendingPathSuffix:(NSString *)suffix;